Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Extending the Standard Model by Real Singlet Scalar Fields

 \section{Extending the Standard Model by Real Singlet Scalar Fields}

 The scalar potential of the SM can be extended by an additional sector of scalar fields.
-These can transform as singlets, doublets, triplets and so on.
-For the sake of simplicity, we focus on the case that the new fields transform as singlets under the SM gauge group, leading to
+These can transform as singlets, doublets, triplets, and so on.
+For the sake of simplicity, we focus on the case that the new fields $\phi_i$ transform as singlets under the SM gauge group, leading to an extension of the SM scalar potential, $\mathcal{V}_\mathrm{SM}$, by $\mathcal{V}_{\rm singlets}(\Phi, \phi_i)$ as follows: